rydmike/flex_color_picker/README.md

 If you want to show both Material primary and accent colors in the same picker you can enable the `ColorPickerType.both` picker.
-In that case you usually want to disable `ColorPickerType.primary` and `ColorPickerType.accent`, as they then contain duplicates of already available color in the `both` picker.
+In that case you usually want to disable `ColorPickerType.primary` and `ColorPickerType.accent`, as they contain duplicates of already available colors in the `both` picker.
 The live Web demo implements this as exclusive selections in its logic.
 It is of course possible to show all three pickers, but it does not really make much sense.